mattrcampbell/amr2mqtt/README.md

 `sudo cp settings_template.py settings.py`

 Edit file and replace with appropriate values for your configuration.
 Leave watched meters blank to discover all broadcasting meters in your area.
+If you want the service to wait until another process is running (ie Mosquitto MQTT) use the top command to find the process name and populate PROCESS_WAIT_TO_START.

 `sudo nano /opt/amr2mqtt/settings.py`